stephanieye/typeorm-api-project/README.md

 I decided to create a REST API as that is what I'm familiar with.
 This is quite straightforward, with endpoints starting with /users, /posts and /comments respectively with which to carry out CRUD functions.

+(There is a fourth for Authentication, /auth, with two POST endpoints that take passwords, for logging in and changing the password.
+Changing the password was not in the scope of the brief, but the tutorial I used taught it (see 'Resources' section below), so I just included it.)

-For the GET endpoints, I also tried to return as much data as possible as I thought it would be helpful for the Frontend developer.
+For the GET endpoints, I tried to return as much data as possible as I thought it would be helpful for the Frontend developer.
 So, when you GET /users/:id, you get the User as well as all the User's Posts and Comments.
 When you GET /posts/:id, you get the Post and the User who wrote the Post (but not the Comments -- I will explain soon below).
 When you GET /comments/:id, you get the Comment, the Post the Comment belongs to, and the User who wrote the Comment.

 Of course, maybe returning so much data is too overwhelming if there are a lot of entries, so I might choose to leave out some data if this API were to be used on a large scale.